- Proposed Development Projects Adjacent to Town Green

 Proposed Development Projects Adjacent to Town Green

-During the past several months, the Board of Mayor and Commissioners (BOMC) and the Downtown Development Authority (DDA) have received multiple development proposals on land owned by the City and/or DDA that is adjacent to the Town Green.
+The Board of Mayor and Commissioners (BOMC) and the Downtown Development Authority (DDA) reviewed multiple development proposals for the land owned by the city and/or DDA that is adjacent to the Town Green.

 - position Avondale Estates as a primary destination within the Atlanta metropolitan area for dining, retail and entertainment.

-After careful vetting, the BOMC and DDA have decided to move forward with three development proposals that that will help the City realize the vision of its Downtown Master Plan.
+After careful vetting, the BOMC and DDA have decided to advance three development concepts and a public/private parking deck which will help the city realize the vision of its Downtown Master Plan:

-Townhome Community: Proposed by Fabric Developers, this project is a residential townhome community comprised of approximately 11 live/work units located along Lake Street and Franklin Street across from the Town Green.
-Unit size is projected to be between 2,500 – 3,000 sq. ft.
-These units will provide active uses along the park edge and camouflage a public parking deck proposed in Project 3B.
+Townhome Community: Proposed by Fabric Developers, this residential townhome community is comprised of approximately 10 live/work units located along Lake Street and Franklin Street across from the Town Green.
+Unit size is projected to be between 2,500-3,000 square feet.
+This project is contingent on the development of a public/private parking deck.
+When the townhomes are built, they will provide active use along the park edge and camouflage the deck.

 - Why are these projects good for the City?
 As a resident, what’s in it for me?